ebdrup/json-schema-benchmark/reports/ajv.md

 `Proper UTF-16 surrogate pair handling: pattern, matches empty`|Expected result: `true` but validator returned: `false` `Proper UTF-16 surrogate pair handling: pattern, matches two`|Expected result: `true` but validator returned: `false` `Proper UTF-16 surrogate pair handling: patternProperties, doesn't match two`|Expected result: `false` but validator returned: `true`
-`Location-independent identifier, match`|The schema failed to load(`schema is invalid: data.definitions['A'].id should match format "uri"`)
-`Location-independent identifier, mismatch`|The schema failed to load(`schema is invalid: data.definitions['A'].id should match format "uri"`)
-`Location-independent identifier with base URI change in subschema, match`|The schema failed to load(`schema is invalid: data.definitions['A'].id should match format "uri"`)
-`Location-independent identifier with base URI change in subschema, mismatch`|The schema failed to load(`schema is invalid: data.definitions['A'].id should match format "uri"`)
-`base URI change, base URI change ref valid`|The schema failed to load(`schema is invalid: data.items.id should match format "uri", data.items should be array, data.items should match some schema in anyOf`)
-`base URI change, base URI change ref invalid`|The schema failed to load(`schema is invalid: data.items.id should match format "uri", data.items should be array, data.items should match some schema in anyOf`)
-`base URI change - change folder, number is valid`|The schema failed to load(`schema is invalid: data.definitions['baz'].id should match format "uri"`)
-`base URI change - change folder, string is invalid`|The schema failed to load(`schema is invalid: data.definitions['baz'].id should match format "uri"`)
-`base URI change - change folder in subschema, number is valid`|The schema failed to load(`schema is invalid: data.definitions['baz'].id should match format "uri"`)
-`base URI change - change folder in subschema, string is invalid`|The schema failed to load(`schema is invalid: data.definitions['baz'].id should match format "uri"`)

 **All other tests passed**.